 Per serving: 254 calories, 22g fat, 0g net carbs, 12g protein

-When you're in the mood for a sweet and crunchy snack, these cinnamon keto pork rinds have your back.
+When you're in the mood for a sweet and crunchy snack, these keto chipshave your back.
 They only have five ingredients and are super easy to make.
 Plus, you can break these cinnamon keto pork rinds into small bits and eat them with milk instead to make your own homemade cereal!
 Lots of ketoers wish there were more cereal substitutions, so this is perfect for that craving.

 - 1 (3.5 oz) bag of pork rinds